History of the Jews in the Soviet Union: Ukraine

-The Ukrainian Jews were targeted and murdered during the Holocaust when the Nazis occupied Ukraine.
-During the war, a total of 1.5 million Ukrainian Jews were killed, leaving only 40% of the Jewish population prior to the war.
-In 1941, when Western Ukraine was taken over by Germany, the Jews were put into ghettos and later sent to death camps where they were murdered.
-Additionally, the Einsatzgruppen, the mobile killing units, was responsible for the mass murder of up to a million Ukrainian Jews.
+Ukrainian Jews were targeted and murdered during the Holocaust when the Nazis occupied Ukraine.
+Although calculation is difficult, Jewish scholars estimate a total of 1.5 million Ukrainian Jews were killed, leaving only 40% of the Jewish population prior to the war.
+In 1941, when Western Ukraine was taken over by Germany, Jews were put into ghettos and later sent to death camps where they were murdered.
+The Einsatzgruppen were responsible for the mass murder of up to a million Ukrainian Jews.

-Following the atrocities of World War II, there was a lot of antisemitic violence in Ukraine, diminishing after the period known as Glasnost.
 The number of Jews in Ukraine has drastically decreased since the late 20th century.
 The 2001 census showed that 380,000 Jews left Ukraine since 1989, which was 3/4 of the entire Jewish population.